 As a wine, ThinK’s Pinot Grigio is light and delicious - there’s a reason it’s a favourite for many.
 Read more for information on this wine, including what’s in it, how it tastes, and where it comes from.

 Pinot Grigio is a crisp and dry wine that’s light-bodied.
+There are many different styles of pinot grigio.
 The taste is achieved by harvesting the grapes early to retain fresh acidity - if this isn’t done, it’ll be low in acidity and won’t taste like the pinot grigio we know and love.

 As pinot grigio grapes ripen, they tend to turn into a pinkish colour - and wines made from grapes that have been left to ripen longer will tend to have a more golden colour.